antimof/UxPlay/README.md

 **-r {R|L}**  90 degree Right (clockwise) or Left (counter-clockwise) rotations; these are carried out after any **-f** transforms.

-**-vs videosink** chooses the GStreamer videosink, instead of letting autovideosink pick it for you.
+**-vs _videosink_** chooses the GStreamer videosink, instead of letting autovideosink pick it for you.
 For example, xvimagesink, vaapisink, or fpsdisplaysink (which shows the streaming framerate in fps).
 Using quotes "..." might allow some parameters to be included with the videosink name.
    (Some choices of videosink might not work on your system.)

+** -t _timeout_**  will cause the server to relaunch (without stopping uxplay) if no connections have been present during the previous _timeout_ seconds.
+(You may wish to use this  because an idle Bonjour registration eventually becomes unavailable for new connections.)
+This option should not be used if the display window is an OpenGL window (e.g., on MacOS without X11), as an  OpenGL window created by GStreamer does not terminate correctly (it causes a segfault) if it is still open when the  GStreamer pipeline is closed.

 # ChangeLog
+1.35  2021-09-10   now uses a GLib MainLoop, and builds on MacOS (tested on Intel Mac, 10.15 ).
+                   New option  -t _timeout_ for relauching server if no connections were active in previous _timeout_ seconds (to renew Bonjour registration).

-1.341 2021-09-04   fixed: render_logger was not being destroyed by stop_server()
+1.341 2021-09-04   fixed: render logger was not being destroyed by stop_server()

 1.34  2021-08-27   Fixed "ZOOMFIX": the X11 window name fix was only being made the
                    first time the GStreamer window was created by uxplay, and not if the server was relaunched after the GStreamer window was closed, with uxplay still running.
 Corrected in v.
 1.34

-# New features available: (v 1.32 2021-08-20)
+# New features available: (v 1.35 2021-09-10)

 1. Updates of the RAOP (AirPlay protocol)  collection of codes  maintained at  https://github.com/FD-/RPiPlay.git so it is current as of 2021-08-01,